Like the Facebook Page

 Mission with a Vision girls’ refuge

 Patrick & Josephine Ngigi run this home for about 70 girls all of whom have been rescued from female genital mutilation (FGM) and/or forced early marriage.
 This year we are starting a three-year build to help provide more accommodation for the girls, which will also free up some of the space currently being used to house girls for a revenue-creating sewing project.
 The aim of this project is not only to provide an income, but also to teach skills to some of the local people (there is a correlation between poverty and the prevalence of FGM).
 More space will also allow the project to undertake advocacy work – something that some of the older girls who have since moved on are very interested in doing.
+Mission Direct are in the final year of a 3-year build program.

 There is also an afternoon/evening trip to Maji Moto to enjoy the Loita Plains and experience some Maasai culture.